Introduction

 Examples

-In both Python and Rust, the operator product is constructed by passing an array/a list of spin terms, an array/a list of bosonic terms and an array/a list of fermionic terms.
+The operator product is constructed by passing an array/a list of spin terms, an array/a list of bosonic terms and an array/a list of fermionic terms.

 from struqture_py import mixed_systems, bosons, spins, fermions